Guidelines For Increasing The Rent

 In order to increase the rent, the landlord has to give a written notice to the tenant at least 90 days in advance.
 For the rent increase in 2021, the Ontario government is considering putting a rent increase freeze because of the on-going COVID pandemic.
 Prior to giving notices for rent increase, the landlords should consult their local laws or a professional property management company.

-If you are looking to hire a Property Management company to manage your property and collect rent on your behalf then consider hiring ACCL Property Management.
+If you are looking to hire a Property Management company to manage your property then consider hiring ACCL Property Management.
 For free consultation, please email us at info@acclpropertymanagement.com or call us at 905-432-8961